Ruxandra22/IRhyme/README.md

 Our project is divided in separate folders for each view (Welcome, SelectTheme, SelectCard, EditCard and PrintCard) and each of them has separate files for the javascript file and for the css one.

 - <b><i>Welcome</i></b>: contains the code for the first view, in which the user can see an example of a gift card and a button to preceed in order to edit an original, new card
- - <b><i>SelectTheme</i></b>: separate pictures for the themes (''Birthday'', ''Wedding'', ''Love'', ''Travel'', ''Mother's Day'', ''Christmas'') are shown.
+ - <b><i>SelectTheme</i></b>: separate pictures for different themes are shown.
+The themes can also be searched with the searchbar.
 The pictures are fetched using an API call and the data from it is retrieved in the componentDidMount() method and saved in the state, which is used in the render method to display all the pictures with a specific theme.
  - <b><i>SelectCard</i></b>: specific pictures with the selected theme are shown in this view.
 The pictures are fetched from the API and the pictures are displayed in the render method.
  - <b><i>EditCard</i></b>: contains the code for the text editor for the gift cards.
-At the moment the text can be edited to bold, italic and underlined.
-A static poem is generated for test purposes.
-In the future the poem will be generated from our AI algorithm.
-Additionally, option to edit colours and font of the text will be added.
+The text can be edited to bold, italic and underlined.
+The text colour can also be changed.
+An AI poem can be generated and displayed.
  - <b><i>PrintCard</i></b>: contains the code for the final version of the selected and edited card, seen in two possible views: closed card and open card.
-In this view the card could be finally exported as PDF for printing.
+In this view the card can be printed out or saved as PDF.

 Another folder is ''data'' and contains:

   - <b><i>PoetryModel.js</i></b>: takes care of the back-end and API calls
   - <b><i>ObservableModel:</i></b>: used for the observable pattern
+  <b><i>Poem:</i></b>: this file is responsible for generating randomised AI poems.
+It generates an unique poem each time the "generate poem" button is clicked.
+Hence no two poems are ever the same.

 Other files: